 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-Williams Bay Village Trustee James Killian will again lead a bird walk through Kishwauketoe Nature Conservancy in recognition of International Migratory Bird Day.
-This event is scheduled to occur on Saturday, May 13, 2017 from 7:00 am to 9:00 am.
-This event is publicized on the Village’s community calendar, posted on the Village website, the Kishwauketoe Nature Conservancy website and with the Lakeland Audubon Society and their members/friends.
+James Killian co-leads a bird walk through Kishwauketoe Nature Conservancy in recognition of International Migratory Bird Day.
+This event was held on Saturday, May 14, 2022 from 7:00 am to 9:00 am.
+This event was widely publicized on the Village’s community calendar, posted on the Village website, the Kishwauketoe Nature Conservancy website and with the Lakeland Audubon Society and their members/friends.
 This same event is scheduled for Saturday, May 13, 2023.

 To edit existing photos (must be logged in) hover over the document to reveal the gear.